pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Goals
 -----

-Credit-based shaping is a method of smoothing out traffic and reducing bursting in the outgoing interfaces of network nodes.
+**V orig** Credit-based shaping is a method of smoothing out traffic and reducing bursting in the outgoing interfaces of network nodes.
 It works by adding gaps (idle periods) between successive packets of an incoming packet burst.
 These gaps can be used to transmit traffic belonging to a higher priority traffic class, for